besure94/mr-robogers-neighborhood/README.md

 mrRobogersNeighborhood(userNumber);
 Expected Output: [0, 1, 2, 3, 4, 5];

-Test: "It will replace the number 3 with "Won't you be my neighbor?"."
+Test: "It will replace the number 3 with 'Won't you be my neighbor?'."
 Code:
 const userNumber = "5";
 mrRobogersNeighborhood(userNumber);
-Expected Output: [0, 1, 2, "Won't you be my neighbor?", 4, 5];
+Expected Output: [0, 1, 2, 'Won't you be my neighbor?', 4, 5];

-Test: "It will replace the number 2 with "Boop!". const userNumber = "5";
+Test: "It will replace the number 2 with 'Boop!'." const userNumber = "5";
 mrRobogersNeighborhood(userNumber);
-Expected Output: [0, 1, "Boop!", "Won't you be my neighbor?", 4, 5];
+Expected Output: [0, 1, 'Boop!', 'Won't you be my neighbor?', 4, 5];

-Test: "It will replace the number 1 with "Beep!". const userNumber = "5";
+Test: "It will replace the number 1 with 'Beep!'." const userNumber = "5";
 mrRobogersNeighborhood(userNumber);
-Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5];
+Expected Output: [0, 'Beep!', 'Boop!', 'Won't you be my neighbor?', 4, 5];

-Test: "It will replace all digits in a number containing a 3 with "Won't you be my neighbor?". const userNumber = "13";
+Test: "It will replace all digits in a number containing a 3 with 'Won't you be my neighbor?'." const userNumber = "13";
 mrRobogersNeighborhood(userNumber);
-Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, 10, 11, 12, "Won't you be my neighbor?"];
+Expected Output: [0, 'Beep!', 'Boop!', 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 10, 11, 12, 'Won't you be my neighbor?'];

-Test: "It will replace all digits in a number containing a 2 with "Boop!". const userNumber = "13";
+Test: "It will replace all digits in a number containing a 2 with 'Boop!'." const userNumber = "13";
 mrRobogersNeighborhood(userNumber);
-Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, 10, 11, "Boop!", "Won't you be my neighbor?"];
+Expected Output: [0, 'Beep!', 'Boop!', 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 10, 11, 'Boop!', 'Won't you be my neighbor?'];

+Test: "It will replace all digits in a number containing a 1 with 'Beep!'." const userNumber = "13";
+mrRobogersNeighborhood(userNumber);
+Expected Output: [0, 'Beep!', 'Boop!', 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 'Beep!', 'Beep!', 'Boop!', 'Won't you be my neighbor?']